Why every leader should understand how to build intrinsic motivation

 • Give employees prompt and constructive feedback about what is working and not working so they know exactly how to improve.

-• Emphasise to individuals the role they can personally play in making the change process a success.
+• Emphasise to individuals the role they can personally play in helping to drive change.

 • Ask people how they feel about new ways of working and genuinely acknowledge any concerns that they share with you.
 Keep in mind change is often uncomfortable.